Mari-Wie/ArchCNL/CONTRIBUTING.md

 ## Opening Issues

+Note: Try to kepp issues fine-grained and small.
+This leads to fewer changes in the corresponding pull requests and thus less merge conflicts.
+Large issues can be implemented by several smaller sub-issues as long as each increment results in a runnable software (basic idea for CI/CD).

 1. Make sure that no exisiting issue covers the same problem.
 2. Find a brief yet meaningful title.
 3. Further describe the problem in the description.
 Other people should be able to understand